Children at Peace

 When you walk in the main doors at Peace Church, you’ll see a our Children’s Ministry Wing on your left.
 “The Ark” is our central hub for kids on Sunday mornings.

 The check-in process begins prior to the start of service.
 The first time you come, we will put your household information into our system.
 This system will print a child tag and a parent identification number that matches only your child(ren) to prevent any safety issues.
 Keep this parent tag safe because you will need it for pick-up.

 During our Sunday morning services, you’ll have a variety of options for your children depending on their ages.

 Infants and Toddlers (up to four years old)

 Infants and toddlers should be checked in to Nursery prior to the worship service at “The Ark” and can be picked up directly after the service.

 Kids Through 4th Grade

 For young children up to fourth grade, we have Peace Kids available during the service.
-Kids will start in the Worship Center with their parents and be released prior to the sermon.
+Parents can check the kids in at “The Ark” prior to the service and pick them up directly after the service.
 For more information, click here.

 Children 5th Grade and Older